mgolub2/gup/README.md

 #Google Upload Python (GUP)

+A simple way to upload a directory with sub directories to Google Drive in parallel.
+With largish files and 10 connections, speeds of over 90MB/s have been seen.

 ##Installation
 First, setup the drive cli client located here: https://github.com/prasmussen/gdrive Then either copy gup.py to somewhere on your path, or simply run it from the directory.